Have Your Business Back-to-School Ready with Zero Waste in Tow

 Let’s take a closer look at three key industries being affected by the season (retail, automotive, and food) and how businesses can waste less, spend less, and get more accomplished.

-After more than a year of on-and-off virtual schooling, many districts are mandating in-person attendance this fall.
-Additionally, colleges are planning to bring students back on campus.
-This, in turn, sets up a strong buying season for businesses.
-According to a new survey from the National Retail Federation and Prosper Insights & Analytics, spending for the new school year is expected to reach an all-time high ($37.1 billion, up from $33.9 billion in 2020).Â
+According to a new survey from the National Retail Federation and Prosper Insights & Analytics, spending for the new school year is expected to reach an all-time high ($135 billion, a 24 billion increase from 2022).

 Retail Industry – Try Waste Solutions on for Size